open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 We will design a profiling data model that will aim to represent the vast majority of profiling data with the following goals in mind:

-- Profile format should be as compact as possible
+- Profiling formats should be as compact as possible
-- Profiling data should be transferred as efficiently as possible and the model should be lossless with intentional bias for enabling efficient marshaling, transcoding, and analysis
+- Profiling data should be transferred as efficiently as possible and the model should be lossless with intentional bias for enabling efficient marshaling, transcoding (to and from other formats), and analysis
 - Profiling formats should be able to be unambiguously mapped to the standardized data model (i.e. collapsed, pprof, JFR, etc.)
 - Profiling formats should contain mechanisms for representing relationships